aau-cns/uwb_init/README.md

 ### Usage for academic purposes

-If you use this software in an academic research setting, please cite the corresponding [academic paper] and consult the `LICENSE` file for a detailed explanation.
+If you use this software in an academic research setting, please cite [Delama2023] or [Jung2024] and consult the `LICENSE` file for a detailed explanation.

 ```latex
 @inproceedings{Delama2023,